Eric-Conn/GraphMaker/README.md

 Link to project: [Graph Maker](https://eric-conn.github.io/GraphMaker)

-The intial goal of this project is to have a graph builder that ouputs adjacency matrices and neighborhood dictionaries from a drawing.
+The intial goal of this project is to have a graph building tool that outputs adjacency matrices and neighborhood dictionaries from a user made graph.
 It does not do this yet.

-Note: There are still some bugs.
+Only the drawing part has been implemented, and with some bugs.